CodeWithSammy/https-techsammy.hashnode.dev-/clhrk242a000x09l49x2a3oft.md

 The key concepts covered in this project include working with the `<canvas>` element, accessing the drawing context, understanding coordinate systems, and using various drawing methods and properties provided by the canvas API.

-Participants learn how to set up the canvas element, retrieve the drawing context, and manipulate properties such as stroke style, line width, and global composite operations.
-They also learn how to handle mouse events to create interactive drawing experiences.
+Learn how to set up the canvas element, retrieve the drawing context, and manipulate properties such as stroke style, line width, and global composite operations.
+Also, learn how to handle mouse events to create interactive drawing experiences.

-By the end of the project, participants have a solid understanding of how to leverage the HTML `<canvas>` element and the canvas API to create dynamic and visually appealing drawings and animations on the web.
+By the end of the project, you will have a solid understanding of how to leverage the HTML `<canvas>` element and the canvas API to create dynamic and visually appealing drawings and animations on the web.

-Through hands-on coding exercises and step-by-step instructions, participants gain practical experience in working with the canvas element and develop their skills in JavaScript graphics programming.

 # Key Concepts Used in this Project